atharaq/atharaq.github.io/cs2-s25/lesson14.md

 **Composition** is referred to as a "has-a" relationship.
 For example, suppose we are implementing a Pizza Delivery app.
 Maybe we have a class for a `Vehicle`, and a class for a `Deliverer`.
 A `Deliverer` is **not** a `Vehicle`, but a `Deliverer` does **have a** `Vehicle`.
 Usually this is implemented by making the `Vehicle` be an instance variable of the `Deliverer` class.

 Think about this in terms of your second project.
 A `Library` is **not** a list.
 You should not use a `Library` whenever an `ArrayList` is needed.
 But a `Library` certainly might **use** a list.
 A Library probably does need to keep track of a list of books.
 And so it makes sense to have the library have an `ArrayList<Book>` as an instance variable.

+# Exit Tickets

+On BrightSpace, submit your answers to exit tickets 1 and 2 above.